 After that more ellies, hyenas with pups at a den, zebras, and of course more impalas.
 We also had a number of birds and stopped for a community spider nest.
 Hippos near the end of the drive too.

 So a bit quiet animal-wise, but the guests enjoyed it, and the ellie encounters were special!

 Other recent trips to Skukuza for various reasons have had leopards (one on the road and then climbing into a tree and posing beautifully), lots of ellies, zebs, kudus, giraffes, wildebeest, waterbuck and bushbuck, and wild dogs.

 Smiling is contagious.
 Start an epidemic today!

-Have you read the gate leaflet?
-Do you KNOW the regulations?
+Have you read the entrance permit?
+Do you KNOW the Conditions of Entry?

 Completed over 5 years in Kruger in my caravan.

-If I were normal I wouldn't be me!
+If I was normal I wouldn't be me!